 - 2002, The Cabala of Pegasus, translated by Sidney L. Sondergard and Madison U. Sowell, New Haven, CT: Yale University Press.
 (Translation of Cabala del cavallo pegaseo, first published at London in 1585.)

 - 2013, On the Heroic Frenzies.
 A Translation of De gli eroici furori, Italian text edited by Eugenio Canone, English translation by Ingrid D. Rowland, Toronto: University of Toronto Press.
 (First published at London in 1585.)

 - 2018, The Ash Wednesday Supper, (The Lorenzo Da Ponte Italian Library), translated by Hilary Gatti, Toronto: University of Toronto Press.
 (Translation of La cena de la ceneri, first published at London in 1584.)

 New English translations of Bruno’s Italian works are appearing in a series published by the Lorenzo Da Ponte Italian Library, New York.
 At the time of writing (June, 2018), the series includes a reissue of Rowland’s translation of On the Heroic Frenzies and Gatti’s translation of The Ash Wednesday Supper, both as listed above.

-Documents relating to Bruno’s trial
+Documents relating to Bruno’s life and trial

 Other primary sources